How to review a contract: contract review tips from experts

 What is contract review?

 Contract review is the process of thoroughly reading and understanding a contract before agreeing to its terms.
-It can be conducted either manually or by using contract automation software.
+The goal is to make sure the terms outlined are fair, transparent, reduce risk.
+This can be done manually, or by using contract review software.

 During contract review, the document will be examined to confirm that it contains all the elements of a contract, that everything is stated clearly and accurately, without errors or discrepancies, free of potential conflicts, and important, with acceptable terms to help the parties avoid getting locked into an unsatisfactory agreement.